inivekin/abosa/abosa.typ

-the twinned mirage o how it was an where its nae has chaperones, there's more effect than there is cause there's nae just light in these light cones.
+the twinned mirage o how it was an where its nae has chaperones, there's more effect than there is cause there's nae just light in these lightcones.
 The gravity gets duplicates
 wi nae triage fae which is first an pulls us tae coordinates